 Join us to delve into the ancient world of the Greeks and Romans through stories, archaeology, monuments, language, and arts and crafts!
 Campers will paint their own Greek vase and make their own toga.
 They will also learn about the fabled city of Troy and the saga of the Trojan War, stories of the Olympians and the birth of tragedy in ancient Greece, the wonders of the Parthenon in Athens and the foundations of democracy, the gladiators of the Colosseum in Rome and the rise and fall of the Roman Empire.
 Campers will also explore reflections of classical civilization right here on campus at places like Camp Randall, the Memorial Union, and the Chazen Museum of Art.

-The Classics Youth Camp is a program of the Department of Classical and Ancient Near Eastern Studies (CANES), with the Language Institute.
+Sponsors: The Classics Camp is a program of the Department of Classical and Ancient Near Eastern Studies (CANES) and the Language Institute.